 We left the TEC at approximately 8 a.m. and took the long bus ride to a Pine Savannah reserve, Mountain Pine Ridge Forest Reserve.
-Geographically, it was not as long in distance as one might think for a nearly 3 1/2 hour trip one way, but because the terrain was extremely rough, our bus traveled very slowly and carefully over the mostly dirt roads, over hill and dale, up the mountain.
+Geographically, it was not as long in distance as one might think for a nearly 3 1/2 hour trip one way, but because the terrain was extremely rough, our bus traveled very slowly and carefully over the

 On the way there we stopped at Moonracer Farm for a chat with Tom and Marge Gallagher and a brief hike around.
 If you are looking for a place to stay in this area of Belize, Tom and Marge have some great accommodations, and I encourage you to check it out!

 I laughed a little when I looked up the web link for Mt.
 Pine Ridge, because it says it is not accessible by bus, only by car.
 After our trip, I can understand why they say that.
 Stanley did an amazing job getting us there on our big, white bus.
 (And we even got a flat tire, discovered just before we left to go back, and thank goodness we had a spare!
-Stanley and Peter changed that giant bus tire in the heat in 15 minutes flat!)
+Stanley and Peter changed that

 "Within its boundaries are the Rio Pools, a popular site for a summer picnic, where the river cascades down into a narrow cavern strewn with granite boulders.
 It's a great place to spend some time enjoying the deep pools and clambering around the enormous granite rocks."